4d/docs/docs/Project/components.md

     id3("3\nUser 4D components")
 ```

-When a component cannot be loaded because of another instance of the same component located at a higher priority level, it is given the *Overloaded* [status](#dependency-status).
-The loaded component has the *Overloading* [status](#dependency-status).
+When a component cannot be loaded because of another instance of the same component located at a higher priority level, both get a specific [status](#dependency-status): the non-loaded component is given the *Overloaded* status, while the loaded component has the *Overloading* status.